mkushnir/mnrdmq/README.md

 Base protocol defines the following events:

-- discover: controller broadcasts the discover request in order to collect all knoen agents.
-This is normally during controller's initial serve sequenve.
+- discover: controller broadcasts the discover request in order to collect all known agents.
+This is normally during controller's initial serve sequence.
 Agent handles the event by sending the join event.

 - join: agent joins the realm.
 Controller handles the event by registering the agent's capabilities and join time.